 As a result, Murray River water is subject to a high microbial and chemical risk from humans, stock, and industry.
 To assess that LMW's water treatment processes can manage these risks, we have a source water quality monitoring program, which involves collecting and testing of source water samples for a range of parameters such as turbidity, colour, UV absorbance, pesticides, radioactivity, etc. to help assess risks from the catchment.
-In addition, the raw water turbidity is monitored online at all WTPs, which provides an initial alert to treatment plant operators of potential changes to the raw water quality.
+In addition, the raw water turbidity is monitored online at all WTPs, which provides an early warning to treatment plant operators of potential changes to the raw water guality.
 This enables operators to undertake control measures to ensure adequate treatment is applied to the raw water and potential for process deviation is reduced.

 To quantify the microbial risks in the catchment and realising the similarities in each catchment and the microbial hazards, we conducted a detailed microbial hazard quantification assessment on our drinking water supply systems.
 The assessment used the methodology outlined in the Water Services Association Australia (WSAA) Manual for the Application of Health Based Targets for Drinking Water (2015).
+We are undertaking a review of the QMRA done in 2015 to update the current state of knowledge and identify any potential gaps that might exist with the inclusion of the HBT targets in the ADWG released in 2022.

 LMW has been intermittently monitoring Cryptosporidium and Giardia in the source water since January 1998.
-The monitoring frequency has changed to fortnightly and includes E.coli, to enable ongoing quantification and assessment of the source water risks.
+The monitoring frequency has changed to fortnightly and includes E. coli, to enable ongoing quantification and assessment of the source water risks.

-Seasonal BGA monitoring is undertaken by our water quality team and WTP operators, to identify potential BGA presence in the source water, implement appropriate control measures when blooms are detected and ensure that produced water is safe to drink.
+Seasonal BGA monitoring is undertaken by our water quality team and WTP operators, to identify potential BGA presence in the source water, implement appropriate control measures when blooms are detected and ensure that treated water is safe to drink.
 BGA monitoring is undertaken on a weekly basis and the frequency can increase subject to the volume of BGA detected in the source water.

-Catchment management
+Catchment Management

-LMW always endeavors to reduce potential risks to water quality in the Murray River being the main source of water supply for our water supply systems.
+LMW always endeavours to reduce potential risks to water quality in the Murray River being the main source of water supply for our water supply systems.

 LMW is an active partner in the state-wide program that collects water and groundwater data, called the Regional Water Monitoring Partnership.
-LMW work closely with the Mallee CMA to assess the risks of chemical contaminants in irrigation drainage water.
-We are a participating member of the Mallee CMA's Mallee Floodplain Management Strategy Implementation Committee.
+LMW work closely with Mallee CMA to assess the risks of chemical contaminates in irrigation drainage water.
+We are a participating member of the Mallee CMA's Mallee floodplain management strategy implementation committee.
 This committee seeks to understand flooding risks for our region and coordinate a response to these risks with multiple agencies via development and implementation of mitigating actions.

 Actions to date include mapping floodplains to help understand future flood risks and the building of strategically placed levees.
-LMW is a member of the Mallee CMA's Regional Catchment Steering Committee which is in the process of renewing the Regional Catchment Strategy, a document which underpins the sustainable management of land and water resources and contributes to biodiversity management.
+LMW is a member of the Mallee CMA's Regional Catchment Steering committee which is in the process of renewing the Regional Catchment Strategy, a document which underpins the sustainable management of land and water resources and contributes to biodiversity management.

-LMW regularly partners with Mallee CMA to flush Psyche Bend Lagoon on a high river, to reduce the salt load in the lagoon using LMW infrastructure.
-While this sounds counterproductive to water quality, this activity prevents highly saline waters to enter the river when a rain event occurs during a low river, which can trigger an electroconductivity exceedance in Morgan, South Australia and compromises water quality for LMW offtakes downstream.
+LMW regularly partners with Mallee CMA to flush Psyche bend lagoon on a high river, to reduce the salt load in the lagoon using LMW infrastructure.
+While this sounds counterproductive to water quality, this activity prevents highly saline waters to enter the river when a rain event occurs during a low river, which can trigger an electroconductivity exceedance in Morgan SA, and compromises water quality for LMW offtakes downstream.
 By doing this on a high river, the salinity is effectively diluted and poses no problems for water quality downstream of the lagoon.